 Warming levels are determined using near-surface air temperature ("tas") from CMIP5.
-Delta SSTs are computed from sea surface temperature fields ("tos").
+Delta SSTs are computed from sea 310 surface temperature fields ("tos").

-- 1. For easier computation later-on and to prevent steep gradients at the continent's edges, the "tos" fields are grid-filled using Poisson's equation relaxation scheme, where this has not been done by the model.
+- For easier computation later-on and to prevent steep gradients at the continent's edges, the tos fields are grid-filled using Poisson's equation relaxation scheme, where this has not been done by the model.
 All data are regridded to the 1x1 degree grid used in the NOAA OIv2 (Reynolds et al., 2002) and HadISST1 (Rayner et al., 2003) observational products, which are used to prescribe sea surface temperatures and sea ice coverage in CESM. - 2.
-To find the years corresponding to the warming levels weighted global yearly means of "tas" are computed for the historical and RCP8.5 time period.
-Only models that provide complete monthly data for both "tas" and "tos" for the historical (starting latest 1861) and the RCP8.5 time period (at least until 2099) are included. - 3.
-The pre-industrial reference period is defined from 1861-1880.
-"Tas" for each model is averaged over this period separately.
-The warming for each model is computed by taking the difference between the yearly averages from step 2 and the pre-industrial reference period.
-A 21-year running mean is taken over the yearly warming values first, and then the multi-model mean (MMM) is computed. - 4.
-The first year where the multi model warming exceeds 1.5°C, 2°C, 3°C and 4°C is chosen to compute the delta SST fields in the following and also to set the forcing level for aerosols and GHGs from RCP8.5 for the warming simulations.
-The numbers in this study are: for the current warming (2018) a value of 1.12° and the 1.5°, 2°, 3° and 4° warming levels are reached in 2028, 2042, 2064, 2085 respectively, for the MMM. - 5.
-Now the delta SSTs are computed.
-First, a 21-year boxcar filter (running mean over months) is applied to the monthly "tos" fields for the merged historical (1975-2005) + RCP8.5 time period.
-These ocean fields are saved together with the multi-year monthly averaged fields for the pre-industrial time period (1861-1880). - 6.
-The MMM is computed for the monthly ocean fields.
-Then the delta SST for the natural scenario is computed by subtracting the MMM pre-industrial monthly climatology from the present-day monthly fields (2015-2018 to include spin-up).
-The delta SSTs for the warming scenarios are computed by subtracting the present-day monthly fields from the MMM field of the years of the warming scenario under consideration (e.g. for 2° of global warming: 2042 plus the years 2039-2041 for spin-up), hence: - $deltaSST_natural = present pre-industrial$; for present between 2015-2018 and pre-industrial averaged over 1861-1880.
+To find the years corresponding to the warming levels we compute weighted global yearly means for the historical and RCP8.5 time period.
+We only include models that provide complete monthly data for both tas and tos for the historical (starting latest 1861) and the RCP8.5 time period (at least until 2099).

+3. We define the pre-industrial reference period from 1861-1880 and average over this period for each model separately.
+We compute the warming per model by taking the difference between the yearly averages from step 2 and the pre-industrial reference period.
+We compute a 21-year running mean over the yearly warming values and then take the multi-model mean (MMM).

+4. The first year where the multi model warming equals 1.5°C, 2°C, 3°C and 4°C is chosen to compute the delta SST fields in the following and also to set the aerosols and GHG forcing from the RCP8.5 scenarios for the simulations.
+We get: for the current warming (2018) a value of 1.12° and the 1.5°, 2°, 3° and 4° warming levels are reached in 2028, 2042, 2064, 2085 respectively, for the MMM.

+A 21-year boxcar filter (running mean over months) is applied to the monthly tos fields for the merged historical (1975-2005) + RCP8.5 time period.
+These ocean fields are saved together with the multi-year monthly averaged fields for the pre-industrial time period (1861-1880).

+6. The MMM is computed for the monthly ocean fields.
+Then the delta SST for the natural scenario is computed by sub tracting the MMM pre-industrial monthly climatology from the present-day monthly fields (1979-2020).
+The delta SSTs for the warming scenarios are computed by subtracting the present-day monthly fields (1979-2020) from the MMM field of the year of the warming scenario under consideration, hence:

-$deltaSST_warming20 = warming20 - present$; for warming20 corresponding to years 2039-2042 (with the 21-410 year boxcar filter applied first) and present between 2015-2018.
+deltaSST_natural: present - pre-industrial; for present between 1979-2020 and pre-industrial averaged over 1861-1880. deltaSST_warming20: 20warming - present; for 20warming corresponding to year 2042 (with the 21-year boxcar filter applied to it first) and present between 1979-2020.

-Note that these delta SSTs are transient.
+Note that the delta SSTs computed this way are transient.

-- 7. We compute the SST input for the simulations by subtracting the natural deltaSST field and adding the warming deltaSST fields to the historical SSTs of the model.
-The constraint of Hurrell et al. (2008) is used to ensure that temperature is not below -1.8° C. - Author contributions.
+7. We compute the SST input for the simulations simply by subtracting the natural deltaSST field and adding the warming deltaSST fields to the historical SSTs of the model.
+We ensure that temperature is not below -1.8° C.

+Author contributions.
 KW, MH and SIS designed the experiments and discussed the results.
 KW developed the sea ice reconstruction method with input by MH and based on code used for HAPPI that was made available by Eunice Lo from University of Bristol.
 KW ran the model simulation and analysed the results.
 KW prepared the manuscript with contributions from all co-authors